Afghanistan–Indonesia relations

-Afghanistan and Indonesia established diplomatic relations in 1954.
-The relationship is mostly founded on common religious solidarity, as Indonesia is the world's most populous Muslim majority country, and Afghanistan is also a Muslim majority country.
+Afghanistan and Indonesia established diplomatic relations on 20 May 1950.
+The relationship is mostly founded on common religious solidarity, as Indonesia is the world's most populous Muslim majority country, and Afghanistan is also a Muslim-majority country.
 Indonesia has expressed its commitment to support and assist the rebuilding of Post-Taliban Afghanistan in various sectors, including technical training, infrastructure, women's empowerment, higher education, and diplomat training.
-Indonesia has an embassy in Kabul, while Afghanistan has an embassy in Jakarta.
+Indonesia has an embassy in Kabul, while Afghanistan has an embassy in Jakarta operated by the Taliban.
 Both nations are full members of Non-Aligned Movement and Organisation of Islamic Cooperation.

 History

 Afghanistan was among the early countries that recognized the Republic of Indonesia after the revolution ended in 1949.
-Afghanistan and Indonesia officially established diplomatic relations in 1954, in the same year Afghanistan established its embassy in Jakarta.
+Afghanistan and Indonesia officially established diplomatic relations on May 20, 1950.
+In 1954, Afghanistan established its embassy in Jakarta.
 The first treaty of friendship between Afghanistan and Indonesia was signed on April 24, 1955.

 Popular opinion in Indonesia condemned the 1979 Soviet invasion in Afghanistan.
 In solidarity, Indonesia took part in 1980 Summer Olympics boycott.

 On November 10, 2012, a new treaty of friendship was signed to promotes cooperation in political, economic, trade, academic, education, and cultural sectors.
 To assist Afghanistan in the education sector and capacity buildings, Indonesia agreed to recruiting more Afghan students to study in Indonesian universities, training Afghan teachers and lecturers, and training the Afghan national police in public order, traffic management, and criminal investigation.